Week 4

 I’ve enjoyed guiding you through this experience and invite you to use the Contact page to offer feedback on “Elul, a time for turning” - What was especially meaningful and why?
 How often did you write and in what other ways did you engage with the materials?
 Did you wind up writing with a partner or a group?
 What did you struggle with?
 How might this program be of greater help to you?

 I end with gratitude.
-I am deeply appreciative of our webmaster, (now Rabbi) Lisa Feld, for all she provided to birth this project and for her support on all aspects of Derekh – her competence, patience, counsel, kindness and creativity are unparalleled, all the more so as she is busy now preparing to lead her own congregation through the Yamim Noraim.
-Mazal tov to her and to B’nai Tikvah in Canton, MA!
+I am deeply appreciative of our webmaster, Rabbi Lisa Feld, for all she provided to birth this project and for her support on all aspects of Derekh – her competence, patience, counsel, kindness and creativity are unparalleled, all the more so as she is busy preparing to lead her own congregation, Congregation B’nai Tikvah in Canton, MA !through the Yamim Noraim.

 Shana tova umetuka.
 May we be inscribed and sealed for a sweet new year of health and promise!